kmackay/emk/tutorial/tutorial.md

 xxxx:exes kmackay$ __build__/test
 1234 + 5678 = 6912
 The defined value in printing.c is 999
+In the emk tutorial, part 3.
 The defined value in test.c is 10
 ```

 You can see that the DEFINED_VALUE was 10 in `test.c` (inherited from `emk_project.py`), but in `printing.c`, the value was 999 since we overrode the value in